abhishekdipu/node_vidly/notes/5_deploying_node_apps/1_deploying_express_app/deployment.md

   - install heroku cli :
     for mac: brew tap heroku/brew && brew install heroku for window: download installer

-  - login to heroku with cli : in terminal-> heroku login

   - prepare app for heroku :